axelvanherle/imgSmoothingCP2/README.md

 # imgSmoothingCP2
 ### What is it?
-School project to take an image in the BMP file format and smoothe it.
+School project to take an image in the BMP file format and do image processing on it.

 ![image](https://user-images.githubusercontent.com/94362354/168565168-af57a563-30ec-4f7a-b5f6-b90ce03fad1d.png)